Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP

 Georgia scored touchdowns the first two times it had the ball, moving it at will against Heisman Trophy runner-up Aidan Hutchinson and the Michigan defense.

-Bennett found freshman tight end Brock Bowers free in the flats for an 8-yard touchdown pass to cap an 80-yard opening drive.
+Bennett found freshman tight end Brock Bowers for an 8-yard touchdown pass to cap an 80-yard opening drive.

 “That set the tone for the game,” Smart said.

-Georgia grabbed a two-touchdown lead, hitting Michigan with some of the trickery the Wolverines have used so well this season.
+Georgia grabbed a two-touchdown lead, hitting Michigan with some of the trickery the Wolverines have used so well.
 Tailback Kenny McIntosh swept to the right and let loose a perfect pass to Adonai Mitchell for an 18-yard TD that made it 14-0 less than five minutes into the game.

 The Wolverines had rolled to their first Big Ten championship since 2004 without trailing by as many as seven points this season.